wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_gobject_vote-conf.md

 ---
-title: dash:gobject_vote-conf \[POST\] {disallowed}
+title: gobject_vote-conf  {disallowed} - Dash
-description: RPC votes on a governance object by masternode configured in dash.conf.
+description: Example code for the gobject_vote-conf  {disallowed} json-rpc method. Сomplete guide on how to use gobject_vote-conf  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters